 \subsection{Experimental Sparse View Setting}

 Scenarios for the Sparse-DeRF are assumed to be three kinds of settings, which are the DeRF from 2-view, 4-view, and 6-view settings unlike existing common sparse-view NeRFs, which usually use 3-view, 6-view, and 9-view settings.
-The reason is that when using more than 8 images, the joint optimization problem occurs more frequently under 9-view settings as shown in~\figurename~\ref{fig:appendix_regnerf_ablation_2view_to_10_view_decoration}.
+The reason is that the joint optimization problem occurs more frequently under 9-view settings as shown in~\figurename~\ref{fig:appendix_regnerf_ablation_2view_to_10_view_decoration}.
 The figure presents the graph of experiments in the \textit{Decoration} scene where we varied the number of input sparse views from 2-view to 10-view.
-We also attach the quantitative results in the appendix due to the page limitation.
+We also attach the quantitative results in the appendix.
 Experimental results reveal that our sparse-view experimental settings are valid since the RegNeRF~\cite{niemeyer2022regnerf} with DP-kernel shows poor performances under the 9 views.